KyleMit/RemindJames/resources.md

 # Resources, Guides, and Troubleshooting

 Pretty much most of any day is just spent Googling how to do things.
-Here's a collection of resources that were used to build this site, both from original documentation and also everywhere I've stubbed my programttic toe in looking for an answer.
+Here's a collection of resources that were used to build this site, both from original documentation and also everywhere I've stubbed my programmatic toe in looking for an answer.

 ## Azure Functions